franko/gsl-shell/README.md

 bash scripts/run-local.sh build
 ```

-If you which to install the application we suggest to use the build-package script:
+If you which to install GSL Shell we suggest using the build-package script:

 ```sh
 bash scripts/build-package.sh